DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/wizard/helm.md

         ![Container Settings](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/amamba/images/helm04.png)

-5. The page automatically jumps to the Helm application list under the overview page, and you can view the installed Helm applications under the current cluster.
+5. The page automatically jumps to the Helm app list under the overview page, and you can view the installed Helm apps under the current cluster.

     > Click the application name to jump to the container management module to view application details.